 Master of Arts Program (M.A.)

-2) Research Proposal: should include concepts or foundations of the research proposal, importance of the research questions, objectives, expected benefit, and tools to be used for problem solution or data gathering.
+1) Research Proposal: should include concepts or foundations of the research proposal, importance of the research questions, objectives, expected benefit, scope of the study, participants, and tools to be used for problem solution or data gathering.

 English Proficiency Requirement

 All incoming students must meet an English language requirement.
 Applicants can submit a copy of the score report from one of the following exams (or * from the Faculty of Graduate Studies, Mahidol University, Salaya campus).

 |MU GRAD PLUS|

 (MU GRAD Test + Speaking)